altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "FL__F::A chemist, he got a hold of this."
 ~Flanagan held out the vial.
 It darkly shimmered in the light~
+~The chemist was mesmerized by his hands~
+*He flexed them a few times*
+~Finding some new power within~
 "C::I didn't want to be awake, Felix."
 "FL__F::I'm not actually Felix, but it wasn't us.
 Everyone is awake."